-Salt baths are easy and a quick fix to stop fungus growth that grows the best in warm, wet enclosures.
+Salt baths are easy and a quick fix to stop fungus growth that grows best in warm, wet enclosures.
 For this, you will need some bath salt and a clean sponge.

 For terrapins like red-eared turtles, the water’s temperature should not exceed 75 to 85 F. It’s best always to use a thermometer to be sure.

 You will need about a quarter cup of bathing salt for 5 gallons of water.
-Once you fill the spacious container with water and salt, gently remove your turtle from the tank, place him in the bathing container.
+Once you fill the spacious container with water and salt, gently remove your turtle from the tank, and place him in the bathing container.

 Let him sit there for about 40-45 minutes.
 This way, the salt will effectively eliminate the virus while also disinfecting punctures along the way.